auth0/docs/articles/quickstart/webapp/nextjs/01-login.md

 ---
 title: Login
-description: "Auth0 allows you to add authentication to your Next.js application quickly and to gain access to user profile information.
-This guide demonstrates how to integrate Auth0 with any new or existing Next.js application using the Auth0 Next.js SDK."
+description: "This guide demonstrates how to integrate Auth0 with any new or existing Next.js application using the Auth0 Next.js SDK."
 budicon: 448
 topics:
   - quickstarts